matter-labs/zksync-era/docs/advanced/pubdata.md

 structure and reasoning in the old system (as explained above).
 The state diffs will follow the compression illustrated below.

-## Compression of State Diffs Under the New System
+## Compression of State Diffs in Post-Boojum Era

 ### Keys

-Keys will be packed in the same way as they were before.
+Keys will be packed in the same way as they were before boojum.
 The only change is that we’ll avoid using the 8-byte enumeration index and will pack it to the minimal necessary number of bytes.
 This number will be part of the pubdata.
 Once a key has been used, it can already use the 4 or 5 byte enumeration index and it is very hard to have something cheaper for keys that has been used already.
 The opportunity comes when remembering the ids for accounts to spare some